ory/kratos/docs/versioned_docs/version-v0.3/concepts/index.md

   both or unable to change it later;
 - Any application specific additional attributes are stored as unstructured data, sometimes even as plain key/value pairs;
-- Complex build pipelines when using modern frontend frameworks like React or Angular in the HTML Rendering engine;
+- Complex build pipelines arise when using modern frontend frameworks like React or Angular in the HTML Rendering engine;
-- The user model stays the same, even if when differentiating between customers and employees in your system; and
+- The user model stays the same, even when differentiating between customers and employees in your system; and
 - API consumption is usually an after-thought because most flows are built around the user doing something in the browser.
 All of the above leads to